ivanlasic23/Project1/README.md

 ### Pricing Page

-<li>This section includes a picture of the inside of the studio with two different payment options</li>
+<li>This section includes a picture of the inside of the studio with two different payment options which will change from time to time</li>

 <li>The payment option windows have price listed with SIGN UP NOW a tag which on hover scales up and changes color and when clicked takes you to the next page which is Sign up</li>